0x80/isolate-package/README.md

 ## Features

-- Zero-config for the majority of use-cases, with no manual steps involved.
+- Zero-config for the vast majority of use-cases, with no manual steps involved.
 - Designed to support NPM, Yarn and PNPM workspaces.
-- Compatible with the Firebase CLI.
+- Compatible with the Firebase tools CLI.
-- Uses a pack/unpack approach to only isolate files that would have been part of the published package, so the resulting output contains a minimal amount of files.
+- Uses a pack/unpack approach to isolate only those files that would have been part of a published package, so the resulting output contains a minimal amount of files.
 - Isolates dependencies recursively.
 If package A depends on local package B which depends on local package C, all of them will be isolated.
 - Include and (in the case of PNPM) update the lockfile so the isolated